clp-research/golmi/README.md

 ### Controllers

 Depending on the setup, changes to the model might be initiated from different sources: it could be a single player pressing keys in their interface, someone giving spoken instructions to an NLU system or a artificial agent following some algorithm.
 Each of these situations might require different controls, making the need for special controllers.

+##### LocalKeyController
 As an example, `LocalKeyController.js` is provided.
 It interprets keyboard events on the client side and translates the key codes into gripper manipulation events sent to the model.
 The assigned keys are listed below:

 | key code | key | assigned function |
 | --- | --- | --- |